Table of Contents

 Yes.
 Even if you’ve never had an outbreak or any signs of herpes, you may still have genital herpes.
 Herpes can live in the body for months or years without any outward signs (hence, why many people don’t even know they have it!).

 People often find out they have herpes after they have been exposed for a partner or previous partner is diagnosed and discloses infection).
-If you do not experience outbreaks or have any other symptoms, your medical provider can order a blood test that will show if you have herpes or not.
+If you do not experience outbreaks or have any other herpes symptoms, your medical provider can order a blood test that will show if you have herpes or not and provide you the correct herpes treatment.

 Can you transmit or get herpes without an outbreak?